 Distribution of fruit trees, poster exhibition etc. are some activities on that day.
-Conducted poster competition, Invited lectures etc and also University has been declared as 'Save water Save earth' The Green campus drive is an initiative of the University to protect the Environment.
-The University has been declared as 'No Plastic' & No Smoking' zone.
+Conducted poster competition, Invited lectures etc and also University has been declared as 'Save water save earth'

+The Green campus drive is an initiative of the University to protect the Environment.
+The University has declared as 'No Plastic' & No Smoking' zone in the campus.
 The campus protects age old trees in addition to several new trees and plants planted.
 The campus is lush green with gardens, lawns, flowers and plants wherever there is open space.
 Rain water is harvested and collected in the well in front of the university.
-There is a pond at the far end of the university ground to harvest water.
-Biodegradable waste is collected and made into compost.
+There are two pond at the far end of the university ground to harvest water.
+Bio-degradable waste is collected and made into compost.
 Non-degradable and electronic waste and toxic materials are regularly disposed of.
-Important days like World Environment Day, Ozone Day, Hiroshima Day etc are observed and several programmes including processions with placards, competitions and street plays are conducted by various departments to create awareness in environment protection and conservation.
-The department of Zoology and Geography regularly conduct weekly quiz on nature and fauna.
+The Nature club of the university has named all the flora of the campus.
+Important days like World Environment Day, Ozone Day, Hiroshima Day etc are observed and several programmes including processions with placards, competitions and street plays are conducted by various departments and the Nature Club to create awareness in environment protection and conservation.
+The department of Zoology and Geography regularly conduct weekly quiz and awareness programme on Plastic pollution and Biodiversity.